 Mini dental implants are smaller versions of traditional titanium dental implants that get inserted into your jaw and will function as a replacement tooth root.
-The head of the mini implant is shaped like a ball and can be attached to a set of dentures to make them lock into place.
+The head of the mini implant forms a shape like a ball and will attach to a set of dentures to make them lock into place.
 This will make your dentures much more firm and stable, enabling them to withstand the strong forces exerted by chewing and allowing you to put normal chewing pressures on them comfortably.

-Mini implants provide you with several important benefits:
+Mini dental implants in Mesa provide you with several important benefits:

 - Significantly less expensive than traditional dental implants